 Prisons have evolved from dark solitary enclosures designed to hold criminals before punishment, to modern-day compounds capable of housing multiple prisoners under humane conditions.
 This development has come from a change in attitude in how to effectively and appropriately deal with criminality in our society.
 Not everybody accepts capital punishment as an appropriate consequence for crime.
 Public executions and hard labor are a thing of the past in the UK, replaced by ideas of prison reform and rehabilitation through teaching, guidance, and experience.

 The soaring costs of operating prisons, particularly with such increasing prison populations are demanding change and a consideration of alternatives.
-Substance misuse and mental health are now recognized as significant issues which cannot be solved by incarceration alone.
+Substance misuse and mental health are now recognized as significant issues that cannot be solved by incarceration alone.
 Addressing the cycle of crime evident through re-offending while adopting suitable punishment acceptable as justice is a challenge our society is still struggling to meet.